 Tramadol is typically prescribed in pill form.
 The doses range from 50mg, 100mg, 150mg, 200mg, and 300mg tablets.
 Tramadol is the pharmaceutical name for this medication.
 The brand names for Tramadol include Ultram, Ultram ER, and Conzip.
-Tramadol is reserved for small injuries, pain from dental work, or for younger people and children or the elderly who cannot tolerate strong pain medications.
+Tramadol is reserved for small injuries, pain from dental work, younger people and children, or the elderly who cannot tolerate strong pain medications.

 Different Street Names For Tramadol

 There is a market for it on the street for people who are using Tramadol to get high.
 Tramadol is also very commonly found inside veterinary hospitals, where many of the illegal acquisitions come from.